4Subsea/drio-python/docs/user_guide/advanced_config.rst

     The cache is "cleaned up" during instantiation of :py:class:`Client`.
 If it is instantiated with defaults cache options, it will potentially delete the larger cache set up by another instance!
-Caution is adviced!
+Caution is advised!

 .. note::